NippaniP/CapstoneProject/README.md

 #### Methodology
 Holdout cross validation was implemented.
 Models were trained on the training set and validated with the test set.
-Additionally, RandomizedSearchCV was used to evaluate models using accuracy score, and fine tuned each model's hyperparameters to maximize this metric.
+Additionally, RandomizedSearchCV was used to evaluate models for NLP using accuracy score and fine tuned each model's hyperparameters to maximize this metric.

 #### Next steps